ArduPilot/ardupilot_wiki/copter/source/docs/arming_the_motors.rst

    the RGB led will blink yellow.
 Please refer to :ref:`this page <prearm_safety_check>`.
 #.
 Check that your flight mode switch is set to Stabilize, ACRO, AltHold
    Loiter, or PosHold.
 #.
-If using a PX4, press the safety button until the light goes solid.
+If using a flight controller with a safety switch, press it until the light goes solid.
 #.
 If you are planning on using the autopilot (i.e. Loiter, RTL, Drift,
    Auto or Guided modes) you should wait for 30 seconds after the GPS has gotten 3d lock.
 This will give the GPS position time to settle.